 If you are going to "blow the whistle," you need to understand whether your disclosures are "legally protected" as well as the complex maze of federal and state laws that govern your conduct to ensure that you get the best legal protection as well as compensation.

 Wage and Hour Claims Employees may not be paid wages, overtime, sick time or vacation in accordance with California or federal law, or they may be labeled as exempt from overtime when in fact, they are not.
 Proper and full wages also need to be paid at time of involuntry termination.
-Note that new US Department of Labor regulations are increasing salary levels related to overtime exemptions for managers effective 12/1/2016.
+Note that there are minimum salary levels related to overtime exemptions for managers.
 If you are having wage and hour issues, Ms. Holguin can help.

 Mandatory Sick Pay

-Effective July 1, 2015 and amendments effective July 13, 2015 required every employer to provide sick leave and to notify its employees of the policy and accrual method.
+Every employer is required to provide sick leave and to notify its employees of the policy and accrual method.
 Employers with 25 or more employees also must permit employees to take time off from work for school or or child care related activities.

 Gender Wage Equity

-The Fair Pay Act revises Labor Code 1197.5 by eliminating the requirement that the pay difference be "within the same establishment" and eliminates use of the terms "equal work" for "equal skill, effort, and responsibility.
+The Fair Pay Act (Labor Code 1197.5) eliminates the requirement that pay differences be "within the same establishment" and also eliminates use of the terms "equal work" for "equal skill, effort, and responsibility.

-In addition to the federal NLRA, under this state law no employer can terminate, discriminate, or retaliate against any employee who exercises his/her rights and assistan others, including, no prohibitions about telling anyone your wages, although you are not obligated to when asked.
+In addition to federal NLRA prohibitions, under this Act no employer can terminate, discriminate, or retaliate against any employee who exercises his/her rights and assistan others, including, no prohibitions about telling anyone your wages, although you are not obligated to when asked.

-Wrongful Termination Terminations are considered wrongful if they are based on a violation of law, such as violation federal or state discrimination laws, or retaliation for reporting violations of law or perceived discrimination, among many other public policy reasons.
+Wrongful Termination Terminations are considered wrongful if they are based on a violation of law, such as violation of federal or state discrimination laws or of public policy set forth in statute, as well as retaliation for reporting violations of law or perceived discrimination, among many other public policy reasons.

-Labor and Union Issues Employees covered by the National Labor Relations Act are afforded certain rights to join together to improve their wages and working conditions, with or without a union.
+Labor and Union Issues Under the National Labor Relations Act, employees are afforded certain rights to join together to improve their wages and working conditions, with or without a union.
 Employees have the right to attempt to form a union where none currently exists.
 The National Labor Relations Board also protects the rights of non-union employees to engage in “concerted activity” which is when two or more employees take action for their mutual aid or protection regarding the terms and conditions of their employment.